 Germany-based Deuter has been producing quality packs for well over a century, and their current lineup stacks up competitively with leading designs from Osprey and Gregory.
 Slotting in as the brand’s all-rounder, the Aircontact Core puts a premium on comfort and organization.
 Similar to models like the Osprey Ariel and Gregory Deva above, the Aircontact boasts a well-executed suspension system and harness, good torso adjustability, and ample storage in the form of dual hipbelt and lid pockets, plus a useful J-shaped zipper for secondary access to the main compartment.
 After testing the pack on a multi-day trip in Washington’s Glacier Peak Wilderness, we came away highly impressed by the comfortable and well-organized design during long days on the trail.

-The Aircontact Core is a standout value for those uninterested in shelling out $300+ for a backpack, but it does come with some shortcomings compared to the aforementioned Ariel and Deva.
-Despite clocking in at a similar weight, the Deuter’s load limit maxes out at just 44 pounds (for reference, the Osprey and Gregory packs have 55- to 60-lb. limits).
+The Aircontact Core is a standout value for those uninterested in shelling out $300+ for a backpack, but it does come with some shortcomings compared to the Ariel and Deva.
+Despite clocking in at a similar weight, the Deuter’s load limit maxes out at just 44 pounds (the Osprey and Gregory packs have 55- to 60-lb. limits).
 Deuter also only sells the pack in a single size, which may not work for some women.
 But if you’re willing to expand your search outside of the standard fare (and can achieve a good all-around fit), the Aircontact is a decidedly well-rounded pack that will save you a considerable chunk of change.
 It’s also worth considering their Aircontact Ultra, a lightweight option that goes head-to-head with the likes of the Eja and Facet.

 Read more: Deuter Aircontact Core review